-The scales proved otherwise, 'just' eight and a bit pound, but still by some way my biggest brown to-date, so back he went.
+The scales proved otherwise, 'just' eight and a bit pound, but still my biggest brown to-date, so back he went.
 A very good fish, but not yet my ten-pound brown bogey broken.

 The next night I was on the lake same time, same place.
 This time I had much more company.
 Five or six anglers lined up around me, not counting the eight or nine in the rip.
 Word travels fast around those parts.